shafiqulsazu/djangoproject/README.md

 # Python Django Final Project

 This is a Django project developed for my Varsity Course.
-The project demonstrates the use of the Django framework for building web applications, implementing user authentication, CRUD operations, and more.
+This Event Management System is a web-based application built using Django, designed to facilitate seamless event booking for students.
+The system provides an authentication mechanism, allowing users to register, log in, and log out securely.

 ## Features

-- User Authentication (Login, Registration, Logout)
+- User Authentication: Secure registration, login, and logout functionality.
+- Event Booking: Students can browse and book available events.
+- Backend Management: Event data and user bookings are stored and managed using Django’s database models.
 - Dynamic Content Management
 - User-friendly interface built with HTML, CSS, and Bootstrap
-- Responsive design for mobile and desktop
-- Customizable settings for various views and actions

 ## Setup Instructions